Rick Price: 1993–1994: Touring and recognition

 In July 1993, Heaven Knows was released in America and Canada.
 Back home, Price continued his touring, this time in the Northern Territory and northern Queensland area, which he had not previously performed in.
 The tour was extremely successful, with all shows being theatres and all sold out.

-In October 1993, Rick performed more concerts in Southeast Asia, which incorporated 7 shows in 9 days.
+In October 1993, Price performed more concerts in Southeast Asia, which incorporated seven shows in nine days.
 They were all sell-outs.
-The Sentosa Music Festival in Singapore saw Rick perform in front of 15,000 people.
-Before returning to Australia, Rick visited Korea for short promotional and concert tour.
+The Sentosa Music Festival in Singapore saw him perform in front of 15,000 people.
+Before returning to Australia, Price visited Korea for short promotional and concert tour.

 Price once again joined the Wizard of Oz showcases in Japan, where the album was launched.
-Whilst in Japan, Rick won Song of the Year for "Walk Away Renee" and Album of the Year for Heaven Knows at the Australian Music Awards.
-On his return from Japan, Rick was awarded the 1993 Australian Export Award for recognition of his international success.
+Whilst in Japan, he won Song of the Year for "Walk Away Renee" and Album of the Year for Heaven Knows at the Australian Music Awards.
+On his return from Japan, Price was awarded the 1993 Australian Export Award for recognition of his international success.
 During the month, a new single "Where Is the Love", a duet with New Zealand musician Margaret Urlich, was released.

 In December 1993, Price was invited to the Singapore Music Awards as a special guest.
 He picked up Song of the Year for "Heaven Knows", then came back home to Australia for more touring before being invited to perform on the numerous Carols by Candlelight shows around the country and performing "White Christmas".
 The year was topped off when Price was presented with an Advance Australia Foundation award (in recognition of making an outstanding contribution to the growth and enhancement of Australia and its people).

 During 1994, Price spent the majority of time writing material for his anticipated follow-up album.
 From September to December, Price recorded his second album in Melbourne with a host of Australia's leading musicians.